ABOUT ENGINES

 For more than 30 years, the engine was the world's largest diesel engine.
 Since 1970 and until 2004 the engine has functioned as an emergency system in the event of a power failure.
 That is why the machine has been tested once a month and ensured that there was always starting air pressure on the large starting air tanks.

-This enabled the motor to deliver power, when Øresundsområdet was hit by a power failure in 2003.
+This enabled the engine to deliver power, as Zealand and the South Sea Islands of Denmark was hit by a power failure in 2003.
 The engine started on compressed air and forced the towed pumps to deliver fuel and lubricating oil.
 For the first few minutes the engine ran without cooling water and then power was generated so that the cooling water pumps started.

 The diesel engine is still functional but is no longer connected to the grid.